Lymphedema Pump Side Effects: How To Avoid Them

 2. Use as Directed: Follow the recommended frequency and duration of use.
 Overuse or incorrect use can lead to more severe side effects.

-3. Skin Care: Regularly moisturize the skin with the best lotion for lymphedema legs to prevent irritation and dryness.
+3. Skin Care: Regularly moisturise the skin with the best lotion for lymphedema legs to prevent irritation and dryness.
 Always clean the pump sleeve to reduce the risk of bacterial or fungal infections.

 4. Frequent Inspections: Check for any signs of discomfort, pain, or skin damage.
 Adjust treatment accordingly and report any issues to your doctor.